 Setting up extensive equipment, for example, more than one tripod, special lighting, or props, for photography and/or filming is not permitted.

-Private events, services, and gatherings that are not approved with written permission in advance by the Chapel are not permitted in the Chapel, on the Grounds, and/or Plaza.
+Events, services, and gatherings that are not approved with written permission in advance by the Chapel are not permitted in the Chapel, on the Grounds, and/or Plaza.

 Private services such as weddings, memorials, bat/bar mitzvahs, and religious services are approved on a case-by-case basis with written permission from the Rothko Chapel through the private service application process.
 Find more information about private services here.